RobTF9/robtf9-portfolio/src/projects/ethereum-wallet.md

 <div class="Caption">

-<p><strong>MyEthvault landing page</strong><br/>To get people to use the application we need an informative and well designed landing page to help build trust with out potential user base.</p>
+<p><strong>Ethvault landing page</strong><br/>To get people to use the application we need an informative and well designed landing page to help build trust with our potential user base.</p>

 </div>